mgreiler/se-unlocked/Transcripts/EP_41_Liran_Haimovitch.md

 also familiar with.
 With that.
 And so I think there are other benefits that are really, really, um, really important here.
 Yeah.

 **Liran:**[00:40:19] Yeah.
-I mean, I'm hearing here speak, it's obvious.
+I Mckayla, I'm hearing here speak, it's obvious.
 You're an advocate of code reviews and you're passionate about it and you're making great, great arguments about why it's so important and how the part, the value fit.
 But don't people ever come to you and say, I don't know, it's slowing me down.
 It's making stuff complex.
-I mean, I don't want to do pull quest.
+I mean, I don't want to do pull request.
 I don't want to do code reviews.
 I just want to skip the whole things and kind of what do you send them?